33-658 Quantum Computation and Quantum Information Theory Fall 2025

 6. Density operators

-7. Midterm exam and break
+7.5 Midterm exam and break

 9. Quantum annealing and quantum circuits

-10. Shor's algorithm
+10. Shor's algorithm (theory and practice)

-11. Grover search and error correction
+11. Grover search, error correction

-12. Variational eigensolvers; quantum chemistry
+12. Variational eigensolvers

 13. Open systems